Harrogate’s Finest Four Luxury Period Self Contained Serviced Apartments

-Set in an Unrivalled Location overlooking the Royal Pump Room
+in Unrivalled Location with Views of the Royal Pump Room

 9A Royal Parade Apartments

-- Four Spacious Luxury Self-Contained Apartments all on separate floors offering total privacy.
-Individually designed with fine original period architectural features, and furnished with antiques and pre-loved items, the ultimate in recycling.
+- Four Spacious Luxury Self-Contained Serviced Period Apartments all on separate floors offering total privacy.
+Individually designed with fine original period architectural features, and furnished with antiques and pre-loved items, the ultimate in recycling and unique style.

 Private Parking by Arrangement (24 hour car park 3 minutes away).

-- Safe and Clean & Social Distancing no problem in large communal areas click here for details
+- Safe and Clean click here for details

 - Current cancellation policy due to Covid full refunds.